enigma6174/javascript-complete/modern-javascript/rest-pattern.md

 ---
 layout: default
-title: Rest Pattern And Parameters
+title: Rest Pattern
 parent: Modern Javascript
-nav_order: 3
+nav_order: 2
 ---

+# Working With Rest Pattern And Parameters

 The rest pattern is also similar to spread syntax and is denoted by **...** but it is used to collect multiple elements and condense them into an array.
 Functionality wise it is the opposite of spread operator.